jnikhil16/PasswordSentinel/README.md

-# Crack Pass
+# Password Sentinel

-CrackPass is a command-line password strength analyzer that evaluates your password using real-world techniques.
+Password Sentinel is a command-line password strength analyzer that evaluates your password using real-world techniques.
 It estimates how long it would take to brute-force your password, checks it against common wordlists, and provides actionable suggestions to improve your password security.

 ## Features